 Click the 'Play' button to read out loud this webpage content

 Ekadanta Ganapati is regarded as the 22nd among the 32 different forms and Ekadanta Ganapati.
-The word ‘Ekam’ or ‘Eka’ denotes the number one and ‘Danta’ is the ‘tusk’.
-Eka Danta Ganapati thus remains as the Lord with a single tusk.
-Ganesha is a God known to have a big belly, but this Ekadanta Ganapati possesses a bigger belly, that is much larger than the ones found in any other form.
-This signifies that he is holding the entire universe safely, in his own belly.
-Ekadanta Ganapati is blue in complexion, has four hands, holds his just broken tusk in the main right hand, and a hatchet, a japa mala of Rudhraksha beads and the sweet, Laddu (sweet balls) in his other three.
+The word ‘Ekam’ or ‘Eka’ denotes the number one, and ‘Danta’ is the ‘tusk.’
+Ekadanta Ganapati thus means the Lord with a single tusk.
+Ganesha is a God known to have a big belly, but Ekadanta Ganapati possesses a bigger belly, that is much larger than the ones found in any other form, which signifies that he holds the entire universe safely in his belly.
+Ekadanta Ganapati is blue in complexion, has four hands, holds his just broken tusk in the main right hand, and a hatchet, a japa mala of Rudraksha beads and Laddu (sweet balls) in his other three.

-The Ekadanta Ganapati form of Ganesha is a compassionate aspect of the Lord.
+Ekadanta Ganapati is a compassionate aspect of the Lord.
 As one who gave up one of his own tusks and hence, is appearing only with a single tusk, he is thus believed to be assuring his devotees of his selfless love for them and his readiness for any sacrifice for their sake.
-His devotees also believe that worshipping this form would get for them the Lord’s blessings, which shall help them in focused thinking, intense action and certain success.
+His devotees also believe that worshipping this form would get for them the Lord’s blessings, which shall help them in focused thinking, intense action, and surefire success.

 Chanting the Ekadanta Ganapati mantra with faith, can be an effective means of propitiating the powerful Lord.